 As a rule, we do not attempt to hack in, or listen in without being openly invited to participate in a conference call.
 However, if a participant on the call offers to share the information after the fact, the principles on our treatment of sources would guide our use of the material.

-• We are confident that an open attempt to gather the information sought would fail; and,
+- We are confident that an open attempt to gather the information sought would fail;

 If the conference call was recorded, the use of the recording on air or on line is subject to the conditions set in Hidden Cameras and Microphones - Justification of Publication of Material Gathered.